tschinz/zawiki/source/coding/python/pipenv.rst

 ``Pipfile``
 ===========

-``Pipfile``s contain information for the dependencies of the project, and supersedes the ``requirements.txt`` file used in most Python projects.
+``Pipfile`` contain information for the dependencies of the project, and supersedes the ``requirements.txt`` file used in most Python projects.

 Import from ``requirements.txt``